p24sikha/Customer_Segmentation_for_E_commerce_Personalization/README.md

 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or inquiries, please contact [your email address].
+For any questions or inquiries, please contact [pallavisikha122@gmail.com].